mdsanima-dev/mdsanima-dev/docs/module-table.md

 This is a example function to make a colored table on class {bdg-link-info-line}`table_elem <#class-table-elem>` method.
-These example show three different tables that are not linked together.
+These example show three different tables that are not linked together:

 ```python
 from mdsanima_dev.utils.table import table_elem